-Small business management is the process of optimizing all aspects of running a sustainable venture — including finance, marketing, product development, customer management, leadership, business planning, networking, decision-making and ongoing growth.
+Small business management is the process of optimizing all aspects of running a sustainable venture.
+This includes finance, marketing, product development, customer management, leadership, business planning, networking, decision-making and ongoing growth.

 In addition, individual skills such as time management and personal productivity are required to successfully manage a small business.